Sidney & Erica Hsiao Endowed Chair in Marine Biology

 Mark started his position as the Sidney and Erica Hsiao Endowed Chair in Marine Biology in January 2013.
 He began his research on the ecology of coral reefs as a National Science Foundation Postdoctoral Fellow at the University of Hawai`i from 1979 to 1981.
 After another postdoc at U.C.
 Irvine, he was a professor of marine ecology and conservation biology at Oregon State University from 1984 through 2012.
 Mark’s research spans the behavioral, population, and community ecology of coastal marine fishes, increasingly in the context of conservation biology, and occasionally fisheries ecology.
 His projects emphasize undersea research, especially involving controlled field experiments.
 Mark has published over 100 peer-reviewed papers on field projects in California, Oregon, Hawai`i, the U.S. Virgin Islands, the Bahamas, the Great Barrier Reef, and French Polynesia.
 His research has helped to clarify mechanisms that naturally regulate populations and sustain biodiversity in the sea, topics of vital importance to managing fisheries and conserving species.
 Projects in Hawai'i include linking local ecology to larval dispersal of reef fishes (marine metacommunity ecology), as well as documenting the interactions among structural shelter for fishes, reef fish abundances, and the structure of reef benthic communities (coral reef ecological resilience).

-2014 Publications (to download these and prior papers, please see Dr. Hixon's professional web page [see link above]):
+Dr. Hixon's publications since arriving at UH in 2013 (to download these and prior papers, please see Dr. Hixon's professional web page [see link above]):